Recovery and Breast Augmentation Results

-All in all, with superior anesthesia, careful surgery, meticulous technique, precise hemostasis, attention to medications, not resuming strenuous activity prematurely, and equally attentive patient compliance, breast enlargement is a straightforward procedure with a very high satisfaction rate.
+All in all, with superior anesthesia, careful surgery, meticulous technique, precise hemostasis, attention to medications, not resuming strenuous activity prematurely, and equally attentive patient compliance, breast enlargement is a safe, straightforward procedure with a very high satisfaction rate.
 This information and these recommendations are not intended to be complete or all-inclusive.
 Post-operative rechecks are important and are designed to monitor your progress, make appropriate recommendations, and address any specific concerns or questions.
 Most times, you actually see our plastic surgeons, not just our staff (even though they’re quite knowledgeable).
 Following the guidelines above will help you to achieve the best result that we are capable of obtaining for you.